Mihaela-Oprea/javascript-amazon-project/README.md

 ---

-## 📝 Notes
-- This project was completed as part of the SuperSimpleDev course to enhance my web development skills.
-- The backend folder contains mock data and basic logic to simulate server-side functionality.
-- Images and product data were provided as part of the course materials.

----

 🙏 Acknowledgments

-I want to thank SuperSimpleDev for creating such an exceptional course and explaining complex concepts in a clear and engaging way!
-If you're looking to learn web development from scratch, I highly recommend checking out his YouTube channel and official website. 🙌
+I want to thank **SuperSimpleDev** for creating such an exceptional course and explaining complex concepts in a clear and engaging way!
+If you're looking to learn web development from scratch, **I highly recommend checking out his YouTube channel and official website.** 🙌

 ---